AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Automatically generated Document of Record {#automatically-generated-document-of-record}

 A Document of Record lets your customers keep a copy of submitted form for printing purpose.
-When you automatically generate a Document of Record, everytime you change your form, its Document of Record is updated immediately.
+When you automatically generate a Document of Record, every time you change your form, its Document of Record is updated immediately.
 For example, you remove age field for customers who select United States of America as their country.
 When such customers generate a Document of Record, the age field is not visible to them in the Document of Record.

 Automatically generated Document of Record has the following advantages: